Non-local resources for error correction in quantum LDPC codes: Architecture for Syndrome extraction circuit

-The motivation for proposing a tri-layer architecture is three-fold: first, if the ancilla and data qubits were placed in the same layer, as done in the surface code, spatial congestion would arise due to the use of a $w$-body $\ket{GHZ}_w$ state (which is $(\ket{0}^w + \ket{1}^w)/\sqrt{2}$) to measure a $w$-weight stabilizer.
-The codes listed in Table~\ref{tab:big codes} have stabilizers with weight 8.
-So placing 8 ancilla qubits for each \(X\) and \(Z\) stabilizer in the same layer would already lead to congestion.
-While resetting and reusing the same ancilla qubits for different stabilizers is possible, it introduces two significant downsides: reducing the number of stabilizers that can be measured simultaneously, which eliminates the possibility of parallelization, and causing data-ancilla connections for many stabilizers to become non-local and irregular.
-This will complicate the execution of the CNOT gates even with a cavity setup.
-Parallelization and locality is essential for improving the efficiency and speed of quantum error correction protocols, as it helps prevent backlog issues and reduces idle errors on data qubits.
-A tri-layer architecture is a promising solution to achieve these objectives.
-Second, the stabilizers of hypergraph product codes have support along specific rows and columns.
-This enables the strategic placement of cavities along these rows and columns, as illustrated in Fig.~\ref{Fig:tril-layer stack}.
-The tri-layer architecture simplifies the setup by facilitating cavity placement.
-For each stabilizer measurement, we only need to activate two pairs of cavities: one pair for encoding and another for decoding.
-And finally, the tri-layer setup helps to prevent cross-talk between data and ancilla qubits, a significant issue when everything is confined to a single layer.
+The motivation for proposing a tri-layer architecture is threefold.
+First, placing ancilla and data qubits in the same layer—as done in the surface code—leads to spatial congestion, especially when using a \(w\)-qubit GHZ state, \(\ket{\text{GHZ}}_w = (\ket{0}^{\otimes w} + \ket{1}^{\otimes w})/\sqrt{2}\), to measure a \(w\)-weight stabilizer.
+For instance, the codes listed in Table~\ref{tab:big codes} include stabilizers of weight 8, requiring 8 ancilla qubits for each \(X\) and \(Z\) stabilizer.
+Hosting all of these in the same layer as the data qubits would cause crowding, increase the likelihood of crosstalk, and restrict the number of stabilizers that can be measured in parallel—ultimately limiting parallelization.
+Parallelization and spatial locality are critical for the speed and efficiency of quantum error correction protocols.
+A tri-layer architecture addresses these issues by separating data and ancilla qubits across layers.
+As noted earlier, stabilizers in hypergraph product (HGP) and lifted product (LP) codes have support localized along specific rows and columns.
+This structure enables a strategic layout of cavities aligned along rows and columns, as illustrated in Fig.~\ref{Fig:tril-layer stack}, following ideas also explored in~\cite{ramette2022any}.
+The tri-layer setup streamlines cavity placement.
+For each stabilizer measurement, only two to four pairs of cavities need to be activated: one pair for encoding and one (or up to three) for decoding, depending on whether all ancilla blocks can be decoded simultaneously.
+Finally, this architecture helps mitigate crosstalk between data and ancilla qubits—an inherent problem when all qubits reside in a single plane.
+To create $\ket{GHZ}_w$ state, we employ two distinct cavities, referred to as cavity-1 and cavity-2, as depicted in Fig.~\ref{fig:pair of cavity coupling atoms to prepare GHZ state}.
+Let's label the horizontal qubits as $h_1, h_2, h_3$ and the vertical qubits as $v_1, v_2, v_3$.
+We first use cavity-1 to prepare the GHZ state on the horizontal qubits: $\ket{GHZ}_{h_1 h_2 h_3}$.
+Then, similarly we use cavity-2 to prepare the GHZ state on the vertical qubits: $\ket{GHZ}_{v_1 v_2 v_3}$.
+We can then measure the parity between any two horizontal and vertical qubits, such as $Z_{h_3} Z_{v_1}$, to project the system into a combined GHZ state,